Become a member

 faces of hunters

-The Finnish Hunters’ Association is an interest organization for the Finnish hunter — that is, you.
+The Finnish Hunters’ Association is an interest organization for the Finnish hunters.
 Founded in 1921, hunters’ own oldest and largest interest organization in Finland still adheres to its original purpose of promoting Finnish hunting and looking after the interests of hunters.

 The Association’s activities haven’t been worn down by time.
 On the contrary, the Association has developed — and continues to develop — its activities: both the strategy and the brand have been renewed and the focal points of activities have been clarified.
 However, the core of all activities remains the same: to promote Finnish hunting and look after hunters’ interests.
 We are a home for all hunters.
 Including you.